minnojs/docsite/content/en/docs/core/create.md

 });
 ```

-Here `taskAPI` should be replaced with whatever type of task you are creating, be it `pipAPI`, `questAPI` or any other API available within the system.
+Here `taskAPI` should be replaced with whatever type of task you are creating, be it `timeAPI`, `questAPI` or any other API available within the system.

 The APIs for each of the tasks are constructors, so in order to use the API you always have to create a new API object first (API is an arbitrary name of course, you can call it however you like...):